-Aerial Sparks is an interdisciplinary art project, curated by artist Louise Manifold, part of Galway City of Culture 2020, working collaboratively with the Marine Institute, Irelands national agency responsible for marine research, technology development and innovation.
+Aerial Sparks is an interdisciplinary art project which was curated by artist Louise Manifold, part of Galway City of Culture 2020, working collaboratively with the Marine Institute, Irelands national agency responsible for marine research, technology development and innovation.

 The project invites Irish and European listenership to rethink modern wireless imagination to reconnect with our ocean wilderness one of the last remaining unknowns.

-Aerial Sparks exhibition is happening 11th Sept – 11th Oct 2020 on the Island of Innis Oirr
+Aerial Sparks exhibition happening 11th Sept – 11th Oct 2020 on the Island of Innis Oirr

 My first visit to Galway summer 2018 took me to an important Marconi site where radio and aviation history collide in spectacular fashion.
 The remote site of what was once a huge and first commercial trans-atlantic station of Guglielmo Marconi.